Polyurea in the Military: Strengthening Defense with Advanced Coatings

 Instead instead, the DoD might inspire the next generation of leaders acquire the techniques of a different field of study that is product management.
 In the world of technology product managers concentrate on figuring out how they can delight customers.
 They are tasked with identifying not just the issues their clients think they face but to dig deeper into the actual needs customers want to meet and the most effective ways to cater to customers.
 They help team members of programmers to develop, test and refine solutions.
 When time and resources make teams have to choose between different priorities, it's the product manager that decides what capabilities are vital and can be put off until the future.
 In addition they are the intermediary with their team members and their team.
 They must be able how to communicate effectively with technical and nontechnical stakeholders on a variety of levels.
 In one instance they might have convince a partner engineering team to implement the feature they work on.
 In the following one, they could be required convince the compliance team that their work is in line with all current policies and procedures and, after they'll need present the importance that their efforts bring to management of the organization and present the case for continuing commitment to their work.
 The ability to develop these capabilities will help most officers far more than taking an introduction to programming.

-To motivate military personnel to learn about management of products and product management, the DoD could look at a range of incentives.
+To motivate military personnel to learn about the management of products and product management, the DoD could look at a range of incentives.
 The first is to create a certification in product management into a board precept to advance up to O4 and O5 rank for certain combat-related specific areas.
 For instance officers who are in the field of surface warfare within the Navy are responsible to protect carrier groups from missiles and submarines of the enemy.
 Destroying and identifying these adversaries is largely dependent on technology and automation.
 So, mid-career surface war officers may be in a good position to benefit from these new abilities and ideas.
 In the same way, the artillery division within the Army is heavily dependent on computer programs to provide precise firepower to targets that are identified by sensors that are far away.
 Fire direction officers as well as brigade firefighters could especially benefit from viewing the world from a consumer-centric perspective.
 Although other specializations within the military like logistics or intelligence could also benefit from developing these capabilities, excluding combat branches from this requirement in all likelihood would restrict the information to those likely to leave the service before achieving the positions with influence.

 In addition it is possible that the DoD may assist officers in developing the ability to manage products during their non-related assignments.
 The military has people who work for technology companies like Microsoft or Amazon to find out more about their operations.
 It is possible to increase the amount of available billets for these jobs to expand the variety of partners that it is able to work with.
 It may also increase the quality of positions to inspire the most aspiring officers to look for them.